VirusTotal/yara-x/site/content/docs/modules/elf.md

 ### Dyn

+This is the structure of each item in the `dynamic` array.

 | Field | Type                    |
 |-------|-------------------------|
 | type  | [DynType](#elf-DynType) |
 | val   | integer                 |

 ### Section

+This is the structure of each item in the `sections` array.

 | Field   | Type                        |
 |---------|-----------------------------|